 We are blessed to have a great and rich history in the life of our church.
-Though our church name –Family Bible Fellowship—is new, our story began more than 100 years ago as Ridgeville Baptist Church.
+Though our church's name, Family Bible Fellowship, is new, our story began more than 100 years ago, as Ridgeville Baptist Church.
 Organized on March 10, 1894, under the leadership of W. H. Dowling, E.W.
 Peoples, and J.F.
 Preacher, Ridgeville Baptist Church began holding services in the local school.
 At that time, the church was given two acres of land for the future site of a church building.
 Within a year of receiving the property, the church was constructed, and Sunday services transitioned from the school to the new building.
 Shortly following, the church building burned.
-In 1902 the present-day sanctuary was built.
-Over the course of the next 115 years, a parsonage, grave yard, and other land was added.
+In 1902, the present-day sanctuary was built.
+Over the course of the next 115 years, a parsonage, graveyard, and other land was added.
 Ridgeville Baptist Church grew and went forth with the Gospel message of Jesus Christ, becoming the mother church of Yemassee Baptist in 1939.Though the congregation of Ridgeville Baptist Church dwindled over the years, a few faithful members remained steadfast, continuing to faithfully serve and maintain the church building and activities of Ridgeville Baptist.